-There are four widely recognized methods of calculating income in divorce cases.
+There are four widely recognized methods of calculating income in family law cases.
 These four methods have been developed for use by the Internal Revenue Service in calculating unreported income in tax cases, and are the primary ways a lifestyle analysis can be completed.

 Specific Items Method

 One of the most straightforward ways to complete a lifestyle analysis is through an analysis of specific items of income.
 This method is possible when there are substantial documents detailing cash inflows, and is considered a “direct method” of verifying income.

 Income-related information is gathered from bank and brokerage statements, tax-related documents, and business records.
 Inflows are identified and summed, theoretically verifying the income disclosed in the family law case.
 This method is easy to understand and present, which makes it an attractive option for evaluating claimed income.
 The court will easily be able to understand how income was calculated.

 However, this method is rarely able to be used effectively in a family law case.
 If a lifestyle analysis is being used to calculate income, it is typically because it has been difficult or impossible to verify the party’s income.
 Presumably, documentation verifying income does not exist or has not been produced.
 With such documentation, a specific items analysis cannot be accurately completed.
 Occasionally, documentation evidencing hidden sources of incomes is acquired, and in that case, the specific items method may be viable.

 Bank Deposits Method

 The bank deposits method is an indirect method of proving income.
 Income is reconstructed by summing bank deposits made by the spouse.
 This method relies on the spouse making regular deposits into a business or personal bank account, and depositing all sources of income to the bank.